Subhajit0210/Create-Image-Dataset-using-Data-Augmentation-using-Keras/README.md

 The project takes an input image (`dog_or_cat_1.jpg`) and applies various random transformations (rotation, shifting, shearing, zooming, flipping) to generate augmented versions of the image.
 The augmented images are saved to a directory named `preview_directory`.

 ## Dependencies
-The following libraries are required to run this project:
+The following library is required to run this project:
-- Python 3
 - TensorFlow

 ## Preparing the Save Location